-2. Contribute relevant information pertaining to repertoire and performance practice in a collaborative setting
+- Contribute and apply relevant information pertaining to repertoire and performance practice in a collaborative setting

-4. Identify knowledge and skills required within a group setting to define genre appropriate problems associated with ensemble music making
+- Identify knowledge and skills required within a group setting to define genre appropriate problems associated with ensemble work

 Please note: international students should refer to this page to get an indicative course cost.